Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 WebDAV paths are supported (https only): 'https<area>://server.domain/SignatureSite/SignatureTemplates' or '\\server.domain@SSL\SignatureSite\SignatureTemplates'
 The currently logged-on user needs at least read access to the path
 ### 1.7.2.
 DomainsToCheckForGroups
-The parameters tells the script which domains should be used to search for mailbox and user group memberships.
+The parameters tells the script which domains should be used to search for mailbox and user group membership.
 The default value, '\*' tells the script to query all trusted domains in the Active Directory forest of the logged-on user.
 For a custom list of domains/forests, specify them as comma-separated list of strings: "domain-a.local", "dc=example,dc=com", "domain-b.internal".
 When a domain/forest in the custom list starts with a dash or minus ('-domain-a.local'), this domain is removed from the list.